-Building Trust: The important Steps You Should Take To Build Your Dream Home.
+Building Trust: The Steps You Should Take To Build Your Dream Home.

-“BUILDING TRUST WITH YOUR CLIENTS IS EQUALLY AS IMPORTANT AS BUILDING A GREAT HOME FOR YOUR CLIENTS.”
+“BUILDING TRUST WITH YOUR CLIENTS IS EQUALLY AS IMPORTANT AS BUILDING them a GREAT HOME.”

-It’s easy to buy a home that’s already finished.
-For the most part, you just sign some checks and fill out some paperwork, call the mover, pack up, and then unpack…and the rest is history.
-But choosing to custom build a new home, from scratch, with your own unique plan, is a different endeavor.
+Choosing to custom build a new home, from scratch, with your own unique design plan, is an experience unlike any other.
 J.P.
 DiMisa of J.P.
-DiMisa Luxury Homes, Inc. and Douglas Elliman Real Estate has the knowledge and track record to take the process from daunting to totally doable!
+DiMisa Luxury Homes, Inc. and Douglas Elliman Real Estate has the track record to take the process from daunting to “totally” doable!

 Q: When a prospective clients want to build new, a custom home, what are the first steps you suggest they consider?